Stage Struck is one of the many outtakes from my novel Just Say It! and it is one of the few semi-autobiographical segments.

-Lisa was pleased with how the show had gone, especially as it raised £300 for charity.
+Lisa was thrilled with how the show had gone, especially as it raised £100 for charity.

-After the initial post-production fervour, it was time to knuckle down and study for her O’Levels, and her dream of winning a Grammy for writing a musical began to fade.
+After the initial post-production fervour, it was time to knuckle down and study for her O’Levels, as her dream of winning a Grammy for writing a musical began to slip away.

 South Sea Island Blues was Lisa Grant’s first and last musical theatre production.
 She became less stage-struck and more drawn towards becoming the next Germane Greer.

 Here are a few more Outtakes… fresh of the cutting room floor!